MicrosoftDocs/memdocs/memdocs/analytics/get-support.md

 To request help for Endpoint analytics, use the **Help and Support** option in the portal under **Troubleshooting + support**.
 This action files an online support ticket for Endpoint analytics.
 To create and manage a support incident, your account must have an Azure Active Directory (Azure AD) role that includes the action **microsoft.office365.supportTickets/tickets/manage**.
 For more information, see [administrator roles in Azure AD](https://docs.microsoft.com/azure/active-directory/users-groups-roles/directory-assign-admin-roles).

 If the issue is more broadly for Intune than just Endpoint analytics, follow the instructions in the [How to get support for Microsoft Intune](../intune/fundamentals/get-support.md#create-an-online-support-ticket) article to open a new support request.
-If the issue is more broadly for Configuration Manager than just Endpoint analytics, go to [Microsoft support](https://aka.ms/cmcbsupport) to open a new support request.
+For an issue that is more broadly for Configuration Manager than just Endpoint analytics, go to [Microsoft support](https://aka.ms/cmcbsupport) to open a new support request.

 ## <a name="bkmk_feedback"></a> Share product feedback